brunoadbuffa/ChallengeEIO-videotracking/README.md

 Then the tracking process is initialized in which the initial bounding boxes are defined for each object to be tracked.
 This information is passed to the previously defined tracker and the location of the object in the next frame is obtained.
 This process is iterated until the frames of the video entered as input are consumed.

+*Note: To get faster and more efficient object tracking, we will need to leverage multiple processes and spread the computational load across multiple cores of our processor.*